awestover/thoughts/content/1research/Solving AI Safety from 1st principles.md

 - "generalization"
 - multiple things fit the data
 - defining in what sense we expect "goodness" to be "simple"
-- dealing with the fact that
 - handling the possibility that evilness is simple (evan's example)

+- adversarial robustness
+	- sometimes your animal classifier can behave really weirdly if you add some adversarial noise

+- dealing with the possibility of sensor tampering
+- how to do oversight? i.e., dealing with the problem of "things which look good to humans superficially might not actually be good"
+- dealing with Goodhart

+- ELK
+	- I'm not currently sure how to precisely define ELK
+	- but it seems really central to how Paul is thinking about alignment

 ----

-## Some things I'd like to read
+## Some things I'd like to read some more of

 - https://www.lesswrong.com/s/EmDuGeRw749sD3GKd